 If you’re looking to learn a bit more about the history of farming in Pennsylvania, I can’t imagine there is a better place in the state to visit.

-Note: My visit to the Somerset Historical Center was hosted by the Laurel Highlands Visitors Bureau.
+Note: My visit to the Somerset Historical Center was hosted by the facility.
 However, the opinions in this article are my own and were not subject to review.

 Somerset Historical Center